-(Revised 2-23-98) Effective March 1, 1998, compound meters which are sized for fire protection and used primarily for providing domestic and/or industrial water will be charged using the middle register for meters containing three registers, or by using the smallest register for meters containing two registers as the base for the minimum monthly charge.
-In addition to the above, there will be a flat rate charge of \$100.00 per month for standby pressures and quantities of water for fire protection and to cover the costs of maintenance, repair, and testing of the meter and appurtenances.
+(Revised 2-10-20) Effective March 1, 1998, compound meters which are sized for fire protection and used primarily for providing domestic and/or industrial water will be charged using the middle register for meters containing three registers, or by using the smallest register for meters containing two registers as the base for the minimum monthly charge.
+In addition to the above, there will be a flat rate charge in an amount, adopted and set forth by resolution from time to time, for standby pressures and quantities of water for fire protection and to cover the costs of maintenance, repair, and testing of the meter and appurtenances.
 For example, an 8" x 4" x 2" compound meter will be assessed its minimum bill on the four-inch register and an 8" x 2" compound meter will be assessed its minimum bill on the two-inch register.
 If any usage is registered on the large component register for any given month, the standard rate for billing for that size meter will be charged plus the standard rate for amounts of water used above the volume allowable per said minimum monthly charge.
 In addition, the District will check said compound meters for accuracy at least once, and preferably twice, a year.

-8.04: BILLING PROCEDURES (Revised 5-27-15 per Appendix FF)
+8.04: BILLING PROCEDURES (Revised 1-13-20)